Understanding require and Friends in Ruby

 program on any UNIX terminal, your computer is looking through the executable

-files in the directories specified in your $PATH
+files in the directories specified in your $PATH variable. require does

 something very similar.
-When, for example, you write require 'set'
+When, for example, you write require 'set' at the top

 of your Ruby file, you are telling Ruby to look through a bunch of directories